 In Vienna smart technology is also being used to improve public transport for citizens with special requirements.
 Along with multi-sensory guidance systems, information about the services at stations (including current out-of-order notices for elevators) there are custom designed routing planners for people with hearing and visual impairments.

 In 2018 Vienna hosted the Transport Research Arena, the largest transport research and innovation conference in Europe.
 One of the main themes in 2018 was, ‘how digitalization is transforming transport and mobility systems’.
-A very appropriate topic for a city that is striving to be smarter, more accessible, more sustainable, and even more livable.
+A very appropriate topic for a city that is striving to be smarter, more accessible, more sustainable, and even more liveable.

 2. Barcelona, Spain